foundry-vtt-community/wiki.js/development/guides/dice-in-v12.md

 ```

 ## The die class
 The original field is returned as expression, this means that chat messages report the term that was entered.
 This class has a factory method to construct an instance, this is called by the roll class.
 I have commented out the line that invokes the standard `_roll`, since I neither want nor need physical dice nor manual input.
-If you want to use physical dice, you'll need to uncommnet this and check for `(roll.result === this.faces)` instead of `(roll.result === undefined)`.
+If you want to use physical dice, you'll need to uncomment this and check for `(roll.result === this.faces)` instead of `(roll.result === undefined)`.
 Note that maximize doesn't make a lot of sense in this context.

 ```js
 export class MySystemDie extends foundry.dice.terms.Die {